netdata/netdata/collectors/python.d.plugin/README.md

 After every execution of `_get_raw_data` socket is closed, to prevent this module needs to set `_keep_alive` variable to `True` and implement custom `_check_raw_data` method.

 `_check_raw_data` should take raw data and return `True` if all data is received otherwise it should return `False`.
 Also it should do it in fast and efficient way.

+## Pull Request Checklist for Python Plugins

+This is a generic checklist for submitting a new Python plugin for Netdata.
+It is by no means comprehensive.

+At minimum, to be buildable and testable, the PR needs to include:

+* The module itself, following proper naming conventions: `python.d/<module_dir>/<module_name>.chart.py`
+* A README.md file for the plugin under `python.d/<module_dir>`.
+* The configuration file for the module: `conf.d/python.d/<module_name>.conf`.
+Python config files are in YAML format, and should include comments describing what options are present.
+The instructions are also needed in the configuration section of the README.md
+* A basic configuration for the plugin in the appropriate global config file: `conf.d/python.d.conf`, which is also in YAML format.
+Either add a line that reads `# <module_name>: yes` if the module is to be enabled by default, or one that reads `<module_name>: no` if it is to be disabled by default.
+* A line for the plugin in `python.d/Makefile.am` under `dist_python_DATA`.
+* A line for the plugin configuration file in `conf.d/Makefile.am`, under `dist_pythonconfig_DATA`
+* Optionally, chart information in `web/dashboard_info.js`.
+This generally involves specifying a name and icon for the section, and may include descriptions for the section or individual charts.